-Today, CRM systems come in many shapes, colours and price brackets.
-But judging by the countless companies we have already spoken to, Excel is still very prominent as a CRM system in many companies.
+Today, CRM systems come in many shapes, colors and price brackets.
+But judging by the countless companies we have already spoken to, Excel is still very prominent as a CRM system in many organizations.

 Excel is, of course, a wonderful tool for many applications.
 But as a CRM, it is deficient in many ways.
 When you think of a CRM, you mainly think of an advanced platform for managing relationships: a customer relationship management system.
 The power of a CRM system is still seriously underestimated.
 Many companies are cautious of the cost (although there are some free systems), or the complexity of setting up and using them.

-Whether this is true or not, a CRM system helps you move forward as an organisation.
-And there is more: we see it as the beating heart of your organisation, and we are happy to explain why.
+Whether this is true or not, a CRM system helps you move forward as an organization.
+And there is more: we see it as the beating heart of your organization, and we are happy to explain why.

 The days of paper invoices and paper customer files are long gone.
-Digitalisation has been going on for a long time, and customer management has been done digitally for a long time.
-Customers are also asking for a faster response from your organisation, so you need a high-performance solution.
+Digitalization has been going on for a long time, and customer management has been done digitally for a long time.
+Customers are also asking for a faster response from your organization, so you need a high-performance solution.

-Investing in a CRM is not bad financially.
+Investing in a CRM is not going to break you financially.
 There are very affordable systems that are rock solid.
 So, it is mainly a time investment: the setup, importing data, learning to work with it… It pays off in any case, and for these reasons…

 Without a CRM system, it would be extremely difficult to keep track of all those interactions and to build on the road you have already travelled together.
 This does not only apply to large companies, by the way: also very small teams or self-employed people benefit from building and maintaining good relationships.